eddiecasti280/Grapplecore/README.md

 1. There is no actual grapple rope planned, this is just added to visualize it.
 2. The level structure is significantly different from the planned game.
 Think of this as a debug room showing off each of the mechanics.
 Typically, the next level would be traversed to by "falling" to a certain block.
 3. The bat is not supposed to go through the blocks but due to time constraints, this was just left in.
+4. The grapple "count" is not added since this is just a debug room, assume it will be added in the actual game.

 ### Closing
 Thank you for reviewing this submission.
 Used Cursor for this exercise.